 What Happens if You Are Sentenced to Life?

-The only convictions with a mandatory minimum sentence of life imprisonment are 1st-degree murder, 2nd-degree murder and high treason.
-The MMS for 1st-degree murder is a life sentence and eligibility of parole after 25 years.
+The only convictions with mandatory minimums of life imprisonment are 1st-degree murder, 2nd-degree murder and high treason.
+The minimum punishment for First Degree Murder is a life sentence and eligibility of parole after 25 years.
 Second-degree murder with no previous murder convictions carries a life sentence with the earliest possible parole eligibility stating after ten years.
-If you have a prior murder conviction, the MMS for Second-degree murder is 25 years.
+If you have a prior murder conviction, the mandatory sentence for Second-degree murder is 25 years.

 If you are facing a life sentence, there are options out there.
 The first is the option of pursuing an appeal with a higher court, or you can apply for a ministerial review or faint hope clause.

-If you or a loved one face criminal charges or a mandatory minimum sentence, an experienced criminal defence lawyer is your best option.
-William Jaksa has over a decade of experience in criminal law in Toronto.
+If you or a loved one face criminal charges or a mandatory minimum penalties, an experienced criminal defence lawyer is your best option.
+William Jaksa has over 15-years of experience in criminal law in Toronto.
 Contact him for a consultation today.